j-keck/lsleases/MANUAL.md

-Because 'DHCP Release' datagrams are no broadcasts, **lsleases** can not know about invalidated leases.
+Because - unlike 'DHCP Request' - 'DHCP Release' datagrams are no broadcasts, **lsleases** can not know about invalidated leases.
 To workaround this problem, there are two methods implemented:

-'active mode': check per ping (icmp on windows, arping others) if host online (default)
+'active mode': use ping (icmp on windows, arping others) to check if host online (default)

-'passive mode': clear old leases expire based (-p flag)
+'passive mode'  (-p flag) : clear old leases based on expiration time (-e flag)

-The expiration check interval (ping / verify expired leases) is with the flag '-t' configurable.
+The expiration check interval (ping / verify expired leases) is configurable with the -t flag.

 # OPTIONS
+    ** Multiple Flags have to be specifyed individually and separated by blanks (see Examples) **
 ## common
 -h
 :    print help